TobiasJohansson91/Weather-app/README.md

 # Weather-app
-A weather app for iphones programmed in swift.
+A weather app for iphone programmed in swift.
 A school project where I used https://openweathermap.org/api to get the current weather report.
 You get the weather for your location by gps and you can search for cities and add them to favorites.
 Click on a city in the table view to get more weather information (second picture).